 In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to citalopram.

-For a full list, see the leaflet inside your medicines packet.
+These are not all the side effects of citalopram.
+For a full list see the leaflet inside your medicines packet.

-Citalopram and breastfeeding
+Citalopram and pregnancy

 It's important to continue taking citalopram to keep you well.
 Breastfeeding will also benefit both you and your baby.